resource-watch/slate/source/includes/internal/_dataset.md

 }'
 ```

-To create a dataset using Loca as data source, besides the common required fields, you must provide the following required data:
+To create a dataset using BigQuery as data source, besides the common required fields, you must provide the following required data:

 Field           | Description                                                                            | Example value  |
 --------------- | :------------------------------------------------------------------------------------: | ------------:  |